 Remember, you must wash your hands thoroughly with liquid soap and water after using the toilet and before eating or handling food.
-This will help to remove

-C. difficile from your hands and reduce spread.
+This will help to remove C. difficile from your hands and reduce spread.
 You must also dry your hands using the paper towels provided in the room.

 Please ask for help if needed.
 If you are unable to use a hand wash basin, you can use a hand wipe or a bowl of water to clean your hands.
-Please ask for hand wipes if not already provided.
+Please ask for hand wipes if they have not already provided.

-If any carers wish to stay with you in hospital, they must follow the infection control precautions mentioned above.
+If any carers wish to stay with you in hospital and assist in your care, they must follow the infection control precautions mentioned above.